Skip to sign in Skip to content

 Once you have encryption, you'll need to adjust a few settings within Gmail.
 Handily, Google has created a guide with all the details, which you can access below:

-19_Google HIPAA Implementation Guide
+Google HIPAA Implementation Guide

 You'll also want to:

-• Set strong passwords – Remember when we said it’s important to create a strong password?
-Well, you can check if your colleagues in your practice are using strong passwords from within the password management section of Google’s admin panel.
+• Set strong passwords: Remember when we said it's important to create a strong password?
+Well, you can check if your colleagues in your practice are using strong passwords from within the password management section of Google's admin panel.
 If Google thinks their passwords are weak, then ask them to change them.

-• Use two-step verification – Gmail and most email providers can send you a code by text or email to verify it’s you every time you log in.
+• Use two-step verification: Gmail and most email providers can send you a code by text or email to verify it's you every time you log in.
 Learn why you should turn on two-step verification.

-Important to know: Do you use any external add-ons with Gmail, such as a grammar checker or file backup service?
+🚨 Important to know: Do you use any external add-ons with Gmail, such as a grammar checker or file backup service?
 If you do, be aware that signing a BAA with Google Workspace does not cover them.

-You’ll either need to disable them or check if they can be made HIPAA compliant.
+You'll either need to disable them or check if they can be made HIPAA-compliant.

 What are the advantages and disadvantages of using Gmail as a HIPAA-compliant email service?

-Now you know how to make Gmail HIPAA compliant, is it worth it?
+Now you know how to make Gmail HIPAA compliant.
+Is it worth it?
 Or is there a better alternative for you?
-Let’s take a look.
+Let's take a look.

-Advantages of using Gmail as a HIPAA compliant email service
+Advantages of using Gmail as a HIPAA-compliant email service

-You’re familiar with it for personal email
+You're familiar with it

 Gmail has a simple interface that makes it easy to use.
-Better yet, most people have had a Gmail account for years which makes it less intimidating.
+Better yet, most people have had a Gmail account for years, which makes it less intimidating.

 But remember that: